RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ### Add additional CSS to your content collection

-You may also want to add some extra CSS to your blog posts collection, e.g. to add some extra margins on headings and paragraphs (h1, h2, p tags etc.).
-In my experience the raw HTML headings looked a bit pressed together but adding CSS to a collection is done quickly in webflow so that you can add that premium whitespace that everyone's longing for so hard.
+You may also want to add some extra CSS to your blog posts collection, e.g. to add some extra margins on headings and paragraphs (h1, h2, p tags, etc.).
+In my experience, the raw HTML headings looked a bit pressed together but adding CSS to a collection is done quickly in webflow so that you can add that premium whitespace that everyone's longing for so hard.

 Make sure your changes don't conflict with existing posts (if you have any).